aslanumit/netlogo-models-library-page-generator/README.md

 ## Setup
 Create and activate a virtual environment (macOS/Linux):
-- python3 -m venv .venv
+- `python3 -m venv .venv`
-- source .venv/bin/activate
+- `source .venv/bin/activate`

 Install dependencies using the venv:
-- .venv/bin/pip install -r requirements.txt
+- `.venv/bin/pip install -r requirements.txt`

 ## Build
 Generate the site:
-- .venv/bin/python build_static.py
+- `.venv/bin/python build_static.py`

-The output is written to the `site` folder.
+The output is written to the `public` folder.
 You can deploy the site folder as-is.

 ## Assets
+- Model icon is stored in `public/assets/model.png`.
-- Model icons are stored in `site/assets/model.png`.
+- Model images are stored alongside the html files in the `public/models` folder.

 ## Notes
 - Screenshots are resolved from the models folder and must be .png files with matching names.